JetBrains/ideavim/doc/set-commands.md

                    mouse           when using the mouse
                    key             when using shifted special[1] keys
                    cmd             when using "v", "V", or <C-V>
-                   ideaselection   when IDE sets a selection      - IdeaVim ONLY      [To Be Released] (examples: extend selection, wrap with while, etc.)
+                   ideaselection   when IDE sets a selection      - IdeaVim ONLY (examples: extend selection, wrap with while, etc.)

-                   Deprecated values:  [To Be Released]
+                   Deprecated values:
                    template        ~~please use `idearefactormode` option~~
                                    when starting a template       - IdeaVim ONLY refactoring     ~~please use ideaselection~~